christian-vorhemus/wordtrie/README.md

 ## WordTriePy

 This is a small Python package that implements a trie filled with words from several languages (English - en, German - de , French - fr, Spanish - es, Portuguese - pt) implemented as nested dictionaries.
-It was created in need for a personal project and published to eventually help others.

 ## Install